 Under our environmental health remit, we provide national guidance on supervisory activities set out in the Health Protection Act and the Tobacco Act.
 More detailed information on our tobacco-related supervisory activities is available elsewhere on our website.

 Environmental health care

-The Finnish Food Safety Authority (Evira), Finnish Safety and Chemicals Agency (Tukes) and Valvira are charged with drawing up a joint national supervision programme for environmental health care.
-The programme will set out shared policies for sector-specific supervision programmes relating to food standards, consumer safety, healthcare, tobacco and animal health and welfare as well as supervisory activities undertaken by the relevant local authority bodies as set out in environmental health legislation.
+Finnish Food Authority (Ruokavirasto) and Valvira are charged with drawing up a joint national supervision programme for environmental health care.
+The programme will set out shared policies for sector-specific supervision programmes relating to food standards, health protection, tobacco, and animal health and welfare as well as supervisory activities undertaken by the relevant local authority bodies as set out in environmental health legislation.

 The aim of Valvira’s health protection activities is to maintain and promote the health of the population and to prevent, reduce and eliminate factors that may involve health risks or be damaging to human health and the living environment.